ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda-clone.md

 This move included numerous Conda environments which may no longer work properly after the migration.

+You can either rebuild a single environment at a time or all your environments using the helper script.
+Remember to load any relevant modules for supporting libraries where needed.

+!!!
+Note
+    If you are using either Jupyter Notebook or Rstudio with Conda R on Open OnDemand, you can enter these commands into the terminal.
+    You can access the terminal by clicking "Clusters" in the top bar and then selecting the "Shell Access" item.

 ## Clone to a New Name

 A simple way to repair any broken environments is to use Conda's built-in `clone` option to create a new environment based on the packages installed in the existing one.